codeslake/PVDNet/README.md

     * `-ss`: whether to save sample images (samples can be found in `./logs/PVDNet_TOG2021/samples`, *default:* `False`).

 ### Testing
-Specify `--mode` to be tested. `--config` doesn't have to be specified, as it will be automatically loaded from log folder according to `--mode`.
+>Specify `--mode` to test. `--config` doesn't have to be specified, as it will be automatically loaded from the log folder according to `--mode`.

 ```bash
 python run.py --mode [MODE] --data [DATASET]